george-issa/ML-analytic-continuation/README.md

 ## 🧠 Key Features

 - ✅ Variational Autoencoder architecture
-- ✅ Explicit pole and residue extraction
+- ✅ Explicit pole and residue extraction from a learned distribution
-- ✅ Supports synthetic and QMC Green's function input
+- ✅ Supports synthetic and QMC Green's function imaginary-time inputs
 - ✅ Modular code structure (training, evaluation, visualization)
 - ✅ Easy to extend to other continuation tasks